Van Halen (album)

-Van Halen is the debut studio album by American rock band Van Halen.
-Released on February 10, 1978, Van Halen was a major commercial success.
-The album peaked at number 19 on the US Billboard 200 and has sold more than 10 million copies in the United States.
-Van Halen received diamond certification by the RIAA and was received well by the general public making it one the best-selling albums in the United States.
+Van Halen is the debut studio album by American rock band Van Halen, released on February 10, 1978, by Warner Bros.
+Records.
+Widely regarded as one of the greatest debut albums in rock music, the album was a major commercial success, peaking at number 19 on the Billboard Top LPs & Tape chart.
+It has sold more than 10 million copies in the United States, receiving a Diamond certification from the Recording Industry Association of America (RIAA) and making it one of the best-selling albums in the country.

-The album contains some of the band's most well-known songs, including "Runnin' with the Devil", "Ain't Talkin' 'bout Love", "Jamie's Cryin'", their cover version of the Kinks "You Really Got Me", and the instrumental "Eruption"; played and written by guitarist Eddie Van Halen, it is widely regarded as one of the greatest guitar solos of all time and helped popularize two-handed tapping.
+Van Halen contains some of the band's most well-known songs, including "Runnin' with the Devil", "Ain't Talkin' 'bout Love", "Jamie's Cryin'", their cover version of the Kinks' 1964 song "You Really Got Me", and the instrumental "Eruption"; written and performed by guitarist Eddie Van Halen, it is widely regarded as one of the greatest guitar solos of all time and helped popularize two-handed tapping.
+In 2020, the album was ranked number 292 in Rolling Stone's list of the "500 Greatest Albums of All Time".